White Head Island: History

-The island has been identified as one of those written about in the 1604 writings of Samuel Champlain and Sieur de Monts.William Francis Ganong notes the "Beach Island" referenced in the works of Samuel Champlain and appearing on his 1612 map of the region is a reference to White Head.
+The island has been identified as one of those written about in the 1604 writings of Samuel Champlain and Sieur de Monts.William Francis Ganong notes the Ile Gravee, "Beach Island", referenced in the works of Samuel Champlain and appearing on his 1612 map of the region is a reference to White Head.

 The son of François Gravé Du Pont abandoned the ship left to his care and went to live among the indigenous tribes, adopting their customs for himself.
 He was arrested by Jean de Biencourt de Poutrincourt in 1610 but escaped captivity.
 The following year Jesuit priest Pierre Biard found the younger DuPont and brought him out on White Head Island to take public Confession, participate in Holy Mass and receive Communion reconciling himself to Poutrincourt.
 The younger DuPont asked Poutrincourt to dine with him as he reclaimed the ship left to his care, but during the meal Potrincourt lost his temper and seized the ship requiring Biard to come out again to make peace between the pair.

 In October 1741, the brigantine Martha and Eliza wrecked in a storm and drifted to what is believed to be White Head Island, with approximately 200 passengers.
 Dozens of survivors were picked up in at least three separate rescues over the next six months, scattered across nearby islands.

-The island was granted to Captain William Frankland who was for years its sole resident, Frankland invited J. J. Audubon to visit the island May 22 1833 to study the Herring Gulls, whose eggs were harvested on the island.
+The island was granted to Captain William Frankland who was for years its sole resident, Frankland invited J. J. Audubon to visit the island May 22 1833 to study the herring gulls whose eggs were harvested on the island.
 Frankland's journal later went to auction and was purchased by the New Brunswick Museum who created a copy to display at White Head.

 The 1835 death notice of Bancroft and Cheney, dashed to death on a ledge between the islands as children watched.

 Edward Cheney died January 23, 1835 alongside Nathaniel Bancroft, when their small boat spent an hour crashing upon a rock between Cheney Island and White Head Island.
 In 1845, the Lighthouse approved £200 for a fog bell on White Head.

 In 1912, the lighthouse keeper Patrick Conway was dismissed leading to years of Parliamentary inquiry.
 In 2010, its lighthouse was declared "surplus" by the Department of Fisheries which no longer wished to maintain it.

+In 1930, a dead 37' great white shark was found in a herring weir at White Head.
+It was reported in 1936 by Vadim Dmitrij Vladykov who noted he had not seen it himself.
+The shark, "perhaps the largest great white shark ever caught", was recorded in the Guinness Book of World Records.
+A tooth from the specimen still existed as of 1988.

+In 1969, five fishermen from the island were lost at sea when the Melissa Jean II capsized in the Cabot Strait above Cape Breton.
+A monument stands on the island to their memory.